Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 ### 2.1 Create a VM Scale Set
-In this exercise, You'll be creating a **Virtual Machine Scale Set** using the Azure Cloud Shell and ARM templates.
-Let's get started.
+In this exercise, You will be creating a **Virtual Machine Scale Set** using the Azure Cloud Shell and ARM templates.
+Let us get started.

 1. Select the **cloud shell** icon from the upper right corner of the Azure Portal, if not running already.